1. Overview

 This is an important bridge upon which we can connect more deeply and consciously to ourselves.
 It helps us recognize the important nature of what we are called to do, and to others, and lets us more fully appreciate the contributions of others who do various other forms of faith practices.

-Secular, spiritual, personal, profession - there have been, will be, and are many people, and many tribes of people, who offer their love and care in faith in order to serve life in some way.
+Whether secular, spiritual, personal, professional - there have been, will be, and are many people, and many tribes of people, who offer their love and care in faith in order to serve life in some way.

-The word "cousins" comes to mind.
-It has a certain quality of kinship to it - 'kinfolk' who also 'offer something in faith to help make this a better world!'
+The word "kin" comes to mind.
+It has a certain quality of kinship to it - kinfolk who offer something in faith to help make this a better world!

 The invitation to join in one of the myriad forms of this process has been offered for centuries.
-Jeladdin Rumi has sung:
+Jeladdin Rumi has written:

 "Come,